muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m76T67)
-- Fix: vjoy remap button display sync was refactored for a bug fix and optimized with far fewer calls and uses the new event model that didn't exist a while back.  with profile wide usage based on mappings to buttons of VJoy Remap or legacy remap (note legacy remap only contributes to usage but cannot display the button grid).
+- Fix: vjoy remap button display sync was refactored for a bug fix and optimized with far fewer calls and uses the new event model that didn't exist a while back.
+This works with profile wide usage based on mappings to buttons of VJoy Remap or legacy remap (note legacy remap only contributes to usage but cannot display the button grid).
 - Fix: vjoy remap: re-added missing quick set buttons for axis to button mode.
 - Fix: vjoy remap: range controls visible again in set axis range mode.
 - New: fail override for execution graph build at profile start in options.
 If set this option will allow the execution graph to build even if a container returned a failed validation step.
 This could be ok in some situations.